-The study involved 29 participants with normal hearing for their age group in the age range from 50 to 77 years (mean 65.7 years).
+Twenty-nine individuals between the ages of 50 and 77, with a mean age of 65.7 years, participated in this study.
+All participants were deemed to have normal hearing for their age group.
 The participants performed the Danish Hearing in Noise Test (HINT, Nielsen & Dau, 2011), in which everyday sentences are presented in noise.
 The babble noise consisted of four competing talkers (two males, two females), where each talker was presented from a loudspeaker (see figure 1).
 The participants were told to listen to and repeat each sentence, while an eye-tracking camera continuously recorded their pupil response.
-The speech and noise stimuli were presented in a spatial set up, which is visualised in figure 1.
+The speech and noise stimuli were presented in a spatial set up, which is visualized in figure 1.
 For both types of noise stimuli, the sentences were presented at eight different SNRs.
-The eight SNRs were randomised, and ranged in ascending order from -20, -16, -12, -8, -4, 0, 4, to 8 dB
+The eight SNRs were randomized, and ranging from -20, -16, -12, -8, -4, 0, 4, to 8 dB SPL, changing in 4dB increments.
+Overall, data on speech understanding and listening effort was obtained from a total of 16 conditions.
+There were two outcome measures in the experiment: speech understanding, measured by word recognition in percent, and pupil response, measured by peak pupil dilation.
+Three practice trials were performed prior to the experiment, consisting of 3x20 sentences.

 Figure 1 Spatial setup, with speech presented from the front (0°), and noise from loudspeakers to the sides and the back (+/- 90° and +/- 150°).
 Participants were seated in the middle, with an eye-tracking camera in front of them that continuously recorded their pupil dilation.
-The distance from the participant to the loudspeaker(s) was 1.2 m., and from the participant to the camera was \approx 60 cm.
+The distance from the participant to the loudspeaker(s) was 1.2 m., and from the participant to the camera was $\approx$ 60 cm.